Gardner-Webb looks for road win vs Radford | Federal News Network

-BOTTOM LINE: Gardner-Webb looks for its third straight win over Radford at Dedmon Center.
+BOTTOM LINE: Gardner-Webb looks for its fourth straight win over Radford at Dedmon Center.
 Radford’s last win at home against the Runnin’ Bulldogs came on Jan.
 17, 2019.

-STEPPING UP: Jaheam Cornwall is averaging 14.3 points and four assists to lead the charge for the Runnin’ Bulldogs.
-Jacob Falko is also a big contributor, putting up 9.9 points and 4.8 rebounds per game.
-The Highlanders have been led by Fah’Mir Ali, who is averaging 10.5 points.

-CREATING OFFENSE: Ali has either made or assisted on 46 percent of all Radford field goals over the last three games.
-The freshman guard has accounted for 18 field goals and 11 assists in those games.

-WINNING WHEN: The Highlanders are 6-0 when at least four of their players score 10 or more points and 7-10 when any fewer than that achieve double-figures.
-The Runnin’ Bulldogs are 6-0 when turning the ball over nine times or fewer and 3-14 when the team exceeds that total.
+YOUTH MOVEMENT: Gardner-Webb has benefited heavily from its freshmen.
+Jaheam Cornwall, D’Maurian Williams, Jordan Sears and Jamaine Mann have collectively accounted for 57 percent of the team’s scoring this year and 80 percent of all Runnin’ Bulldogs points over the team’s last five games.JUMPING FOR JAHEAM: Cornwall has connected on 41.2 percent of the 148 3-pointers he’s attempted and has gone 12 for 18 over his last three games.
+He’s also made 80.3 percent of his foul shots this season.

-COLD SPELL: Radford has scored 56 points per game and allowed 68 over a three-game home losing streak.
+COLD SPELL: Radford has scored 54.3 points per game and allowed 70.3 over its four-game home losing streak.

+ASSIST DISTRIBUTION: The Runnin’ Bulldogs have recently used assists to create buckets more often than the Highlanders.
+Radford has 23 assists on 53 field goals (43.4 percent) across its previous three games while Gardner-Webb has assists on 34 of 78 field goals (43.6 percent) during its past three games.

-DID YOU KNOW: Radford is ranked second among Big South teams with an offensive rebound percentage of 34.6 percent.
-The Highlanders have averaged 11.1 offensive boards per game.
+DID YOU KNOW: Radford is rated second among Big South teams with an offensive rebound percentage of 34.1 percent.
+The Highlanders have averaged 11 offensive boards per game, but that figure has slipped to 6.5 over their four-game losing streak.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25